meharchaitanya/postcode-distance/README.md

            spring.jpa.show-sql=true
            spring.jpa.properties.hibernate.dialect=org.hibernate.dialect.PostgreSQLDialect

+# Running with Docker
+1. Build the Docker Image
+   Build your Spring Boot application JAR file:

+         mvn clean package

+         Build the Docker image:
+         docker build -t postcode-distance .
+   2. Run the Docker Container
+      Run the Docker container using the following command:

+            docker run -p 8080:8080 postcode-distance
+            Your Spring Boot application will now be running inside a Docker container, and you can access it at: http://localhost:8080
+      3. Docker Compose (Optional)
+         If you want to run both your application and PostgreSQL in Docker, you can use Docker Compose.
+               Create a docker-compose.yml file in the root of your project:

+                  version: '3.8'
+                  services:
+                  postgres:
+                  image: postgres:13
+                  environment:
+                  POSTGRES_DB: postcode_db
+                  POSTGRES_USER: your_username
+                  POSTGRES_PASSWORD: your_password
+                  ports:
+                           - "5432:5432"
+                           volumes:
+                           - postgres-data:/var/lib/postgresql/data
+                  app:
+                  image: postcode-distance
+                  build: .
+                  ports:
+                  - "8080:8080"
+                  environment:
+                  SPRING_DATASOURCE_URL: jdbc:postgresql://postgres:5432/postcode_db
+                  SPRING_DATASOURCE_USERNAME: your_username
+                  SPRING_DATASOURCE_PASSWORD: your_password
+                  depends_on:
+                    - postgres

+                  volumes:
+                  postgres-data:

+Build and run the Docker Compose setup:

+         docker-compose up --build
+         Access your application and Swagger UI at:

 4. Build the Project
    Run the following command to build the project:

          mvn clean install
    5. Run the Application
       Start the Spring Boot application:

             mvn spring-boot:run
       The application will start on http://localhost:8080.

 ### API Documentation
 Calculate Distance